-After the announcement of National budget of fiscal year 2076/2077 (2020 AD) by Nepal government , there had been a huge outcry over the government decision of imposing a rise in thrilling of upto 140% taxes on the electric car imported from international border.
+After the announcement of National budget of fiscal year 2076/2077 (2020), there had been a huge outcry over the government decision.
+Reason was, government imposed a rise in thrilling of upto 140% taxes on the electric car imported from abroad.
 This action of Oli’s government repeals its own voice made before 2 years ago “20% of vehicles in Nepal would be electric by 2020”.

 While one country in Europe have increased the incentives by double: cutting off zero incentive towards traditional diesel/petrol engine vehicles.
 Germany, is the country who had lead the race in supporting its EV industry more promisingly than the countries worldwide.
 Germany ranks 4th in the automotive industry where worlds top brands like Volkswagan, BMW and Ford are holding the nation pride.

 The decision by the government on taxes to be hiked on EV have rises a concern on how the country is em-phasing on eco friendly products.
 After this, the excise tax of only 10% on battery cars will be raised to 40-60%, and on top of that there will be another 60% customs duty.

 Many experts who have been working in electric industry have seen a clear black path ahead.
 Companies who have been importing or assembling electric products might likely to loose business or shut down in a very short time.
 A Kia Niro that cost Rs 6.5 million will now have a price tag of at least Rs 9 million.